What to expect at Camp F.U.S.E!

 Discipline and Guidance Practices

 No physical discipline will ever be given to a child by any staff or volunteer at Camp F.U.S.E.
-We will redirect the child in their actions and if they cannot participate with the rest of the group they will be given a time out.
+We will redirect the child in their actions and if they cannot participate with the rest of the group they will be given time out.
 In the case that your child is unable to abide by the rules, is being too disruptive or is causing harm to their self, another child or adult the parent or guardian on file will be contacted for immediate pickup of the child.
 We will not tolerate disrespect to oneself or another person.
 If the child has to be picked up they will not be able to return to camp on the next day and depending on the severity of the child's actions they may be dismissed from camp and unable to enroll in another session.

 Procedures for Release of Children

 Children have to be signed in upon arrival and signed out upon departure by an adult parent or guardian.
-Because meal are open to the public, children who are not signed in will only be allowed to participate in meals but will have to leave the campus immediately following meal service.
+Because meals are open to the public, children who are not signed in will only be allowed to participate in meals but will have to leave the campus immediately following meal service.

 Procedures for Dispensing Medication